CongducPham/LowCostLoRaGw/README.md

 Get our SD card image
 ---------------------

-Download our 32-bit ([zipped 8GB SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Euuo4tPJrz6EHGFQ7IsCrWJbmJmHgLJR)) or 64-bit ([zipped 32GB SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1w44YgSDsKRw78gXAPaz-YkT8AdsVRheV) | [zipped 16GB SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1FQrzyuU_konBsxkRoyAhWjMm7yPlJUzj) | [zipped 8GB SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Hhzk58VFMVw31mxc5Svo8JCb2C492cnJ)).
+Download our 32-bit ([zipped 8GB SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Euuo4tPJrz6EHGFQ7IsCrWJbmJmHgLJR)) or 64-bit ([zipped 8GB SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Hhzk58VFMVw31mxc5Svo8JCb2C492cnJ)).
 It has everything you need including:

 - support for all RPI models including the last RPI4 as well.
 We recommend the RPI 3B model for a simple IoT gateway and a 3B+/4 for using embedded AI processing.
 However, the latter consume more power and are heating a lot more.
 - pre-installed open-source ChirpStack LoRaWAN Network Server